 As the name suggests, baby back ribs come from the upper section of the ribcage, where the ribs meet the spine.
 The butcher makes this cut after removing the loin, which is why the rib meat is so tender.

-If the ribs are on the larger side, they might be labeled simply as “back ribs.”
-In any case, they tend to be smaller than the spare ribs, which is the real reason for the “baby” designation.
+Baby back ribs might be labeled as “loin back ribs” or simply “back ribs.”
+In any case, they’re smaller than the spare ribs, which is the reason for the “baby” designation.

 When you buy a rack of baby backs, you’ll usually get 10 to 13 ribs.
 Pigs have 15 to 16 ribs, depending on the breed.
 When the butcher is dividing up the carcass, however, a few of the bones get left behind.
 If the rack contains fewer than 10 ribs, it’s known as a “cheater rack.”

 A slab of baby back ribs is wider on one side than the other, with the longer bones measuring about 6 inches and the shorter ones topping out at around 3 inches.

 The bones on a rack of baby backs are curved, so it can be tricky to cook them over direct heat.
 That’s one of the reasons why we recommend indirect cooking methods–such as smoking–when it comes to preparing baby back ribs.